kevinlin/ai-sdlc-playbook/docs/workflow/workflow-technical-specification.md

 VERIFICATION AND COMPLETION PHASE:

-- Make sure the final model covers all the functional requirements
+- Make sure the final model covers all the functional requirement
 - Ensure the model is optimized for the expected query patterns
 - Highlight any areas where you have made assumptions
 - Include recommendations for database configuration